CJPrindle/BetterGuid/README.md

 ## Add to Visual Studio Tools Menu

 The GUID generator in Visual Studio is a bit outdated.
-Use Better Guid instead!
+Use Better GUID instead!

 *How To*
 1. Select the _Tools_ menu